-Yes, a concussion is a type of traumatic brain injury—or TBI—caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move back and forth.
+Yes, a concussion is a type of traumatic brain injury—sometimes referred to as a "TBI"—which can be caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move back and forth.
 This sudden movement can make the brain to bounce, rotate or twist in the skull, which creates chemical changes in the brain and can damage or injure brain cells.

-Any blow to the head can be serious and deadly, even if there's no loss of consciousness, no visible bruising and no break in the skin.
-Here’s what you need to know about concussions, and how our Kansas City traumatic brain injury attorney can help you if you have been hurt due to the fault of another person or company.
+Concussions are serious injuries.
+Any blow to the head can be life-changing, even deadly.
+There may not even be a loss of consciousness, no visible bruising and no break in the skin.
+Here’s what you need to know about concussions, and how our Kansas City traumatic brain injury attorney can help you if you have suffered a concussion due to the negligence of another party in Missouri and Kansas.

 Concussions Are Serious